-An external team of budget professionals will review the proposed budget to provide information to CIRM regarding how the proposed costs compare with established market rates for similar activities (or how well the costs are justified when market rates are not established).
+A team of budget professionals will review the proposed budget to provide information to CIRM regarding how the proposed costs compare with established market rates for similar activities (or how well the costs are justified when market rates are not established) and to confirm that costs designated as Allowable Project Costs comply with CIRM policies.
 When a proposed budget differs significantly from market rates, adjustments to the budget will be required by CIRM prior to further review of the application.
 Applicants will be notified of the specific discrepancies and applications will not be forwarded for scientific review until an amended budget has been submitted and approved by CIRM.
 Additionally, project budgets may be subject to further adjustments prior to issuance of an award based upon assessments of the GWG, the CIRM team, or by the Application Review Subcommittee of the ICOC.